 - Before you lift, you need to set a perfect foundation with your arms.
 Shift your hands up to meet them and clip them without moving your elbows.

-- Next step is to get your head in the right place.
+- The next step involves positioning your head correctly.
 You have to place your head into the clasped hands so that while you push up from the shoulders, there is not much pressure on your head.

-- You need to straight both legs lifting your butts as done in downward dog pose and then start to walk your feet with small steps towards the head until the upper body is vertical.
+- You need to straighten both legs, lifting your butt as done in downward dog pose, and then start to walk your feet with small steps towards the head until the upper body is vertical.

-- Now lift your feet slowly using core and bring knees into the chest or straighten your legs in front and lift your legs up
+- Now lift your feet slowly using core and bring knees into your chest or straighten your legs in front and lift your legs up

 Coming down from this pose safely is also important.
-Keep the core tight and slowly put your feet back to the ground and acquire the child pose slowly.
+Keep the core tight and slowly put your feet back to the ground and acquire the child pose carefully.

-*For the beginners we suggest supported headstand pose.
+*For the beginners, we suggest the supported headstand pose.
 Better, do this pose under a certified yoga guide.
-This pose puts an extra stretch on body and shoulders.
-In the absence of adequate preparation and experienced teacher, you may injure yourself.
+This pose puts an extra stretch on the body and shoulders.
+In the absence of adequate preparation and an experienced teacher, you may injure yourself.

-5. Knee to Chest Yoga Pose – This is a gentle pose that makes you feel centred and connected.
+5. Knee to Chest Yoga Pose"βThis is a gentle pose that makes you feel centered and connected.
 This pose eliminates body impurities through the excretory system and lungs.
-It is helpful in relieving menstrual cramps, bloating and indigestion and also great to reduce the lower back pain.
-This pose reduces anger, over excitement, high blood pressure and anxiety.
+It is helpful in relieving menstrual cramps, bloating, and indigestion and also great to reduce the lower back pain.
+This pose reduces anger, overexcitement, high blood pressure, and anxiety.

 Steps: